exitus1/Video-Scripts/website.md

 ## Decred Puts Coinholders in Control

-Anyone who stakes Decred has direct voting rights on protocol changes, proposals, and treasury spending.
+Anyone who stakes Decred has direct voting rights on network changes, proposals, and treasury spending.
 Stakers earn a portion of the block reward for their participation.

 ##  Development That Never Stops